pietrobraione/tardis/README.md

 There are many more options that allow to control several aspects of the TARDIS behaviour.
 You can see a synthetic description of all of them by invoking TARDIS from the command line with the `-help` option, or by reading the comments in the `tardis.Options` class.

-A possible example of command line invocation is the following:
+A possible example of command line invocation is the following (remember to invoke TARDIS with Java v8):

     $ java -Xms16G -Xmx16G -cp /usr/lib/jvm/java-8-openjdk-amd64/lib/tools.jar:./libs/tardis-master-0.3.0-SNAPSHOT.jar:./libs/jbse-0.12.0-SNAPSHOT-shaded.jar:./libs/evosuite-shaded-1.2.1-SNAPSHOT.jar:./libs/args4j-2.32.jar:./libs/log4j-api-2.14.0.jar:./libs/log4j-core-2.14.0.jar:./libs/javaparser-core-3.15.9.jar tardis.Main -jbse_lib ./libs/jbse-0.12.0-SNAPSHOT-shaded.jar -sushi_lib ./libs/sushi-lib-0.3.0-SNAPSHOT.jar -evosuite ./libs/evosuite-shaded-1.2.1-SNAPSHOT.jar -z3 /usr/bin/z3 -classes ./my-application/bin -target_class my/Class -tmp_base ./tmp -out ./tests